How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 ►90 km (56 miles) from Valladolid (1 hora y 30 minutos)

-Renting a car on the Riviera Maya is something you would want to do if you want to be free to move around and discover all the amazing sites in the region.
-It’s a relatively safe place to drive, the roads are good and the sites are well-marked.
+Renting a car on the Riviera Maya is a good option if you want to be free to move around and discover all the amazing sites in the region.
+It’s a relatively safe place to drive, the roads are good, and the sites are well-marked.

-However, remember, if you decide to get a car rental, make sure you include full insurance with 0 deductible so you will drive with no stress.
+However, remember: if you decide to rent a car, make sure you include full insurance with 0 deductible so you can drive without stress.

-It is a bit complicated to get to Kuluba ruins by public transport.
-Near the Parque de los Ninos Héroes de Tizimín is the collective taxi stop that takes you to Tixcancal (they are 4-passenger taxis or 12-passenger vans).
+It is a bit complicated to get to the Kuluba ruins by public transport.
+Near the Parque de los Niños Héroes de Tizimín is the collective taxi stop that takes you to Tixcancal (they are 4-passenger taxis or 12-passenger vans).

 You must tell the driver to drop you off at the entrance of the Kulubá ruins.